Dr Adam Barrett

 More specifically, inspired by Integrated Information Theory, a major focus of my work is on the development of potential measures of conscious level that quantify the extent to which neural dynamics simultaneously generate and integrate information.
 In other words, I work on modelling and developing our mathematical understanding of neural complexity, as well as deriving statistical techniques for applying abstract measures based on this concept to neuroimaging data.
 A key component of this involves developing methodology for quantifying the strength of directed interactions (functional connectivity) between neural dynamical variables, and this leads to applications broadly across neuroscience.
 Datasets I have analysed include EEG recordings from subjects undergoing general anaesthesia, and intracranial depth electrode recordings from awake and asleep epileptic patients.

-Prior to joining the Seth lab in 2009, I was a postdoc in Mark van Rossum's group at the University of Edinburgh, working mainly on synaptic plasticity and the neural basis of learning and memory.
+Prior to the Sackler Centre for Consciousness Science, I was a postdoc at the Institute for Adaptive and Neural Computation at the University of Edinburgh.
+There I worked mainly on synaptic plasticity and the neural basis of learning and memory.

-In 2006 I completed my PhD in theoretical physics at the University of Oxford, and the topic of my thesis was string/M-theory.
+I obtained my PhD in theoretical physics from the University of Oxford, and the topic of my thesis was string/M-theory.

 For a full CV, click here.

-Barrett, A.B., & Seth, A.K. (in preparation).
+Barrett, A.B., & Seth, A.K. (submitted).
 Directed spectral methods.
 Invited article for the Springer Encyclopedia of Computational Neuroscience.

 Barrett, A.B., & Barnett, L. (2013).
 Granger causality is designed to measure effect, not mechanism.
 Frontiers in Neuroinformatics 7(6). [view]